 Most areas allow year-round fishing with solid access.
 Still, the Tallulah River remains an option for good trout fishing.
 You can find brook trouts (native), rainbow trouts, and brown trouts (wild and stocked).

 According to the State of Georgia, all individuals 16 or above must request a valid fishing license to enjoy the fly fishing attractions.

 Do not fret- sport fishing licenses are easily obtainable.
 You can always buy one online or in person.
 In addition, you can educate yourself on fishing regulations by visiting the Georgia Department of Natural Resources website.

 Accommodation in the Clayton Area: Where to Stay?

-If you’re planning to spend a warm day fishing at Lake Rabun, ensure you book lovely accommodation, such as Glen-Ella Springs Inn.
+If you plan to spend a warm day fishing at Lake Rabun, ensure you book lovely accommodations, such as Glen-Ella Springs Inn.
 This comfortable bed-and-breakfast near Clayton, GA is perfect for a pleasant stay after a busy lake day.

 Combining the charming cottage aesthetic with a contemporary look, the rooms and suites in this place offer the typical serenity of the North Georgia mountain area.
 In addition, you can feel the taste of Clayton thanks to the mouth-watering traditional cuisine.

 Andy’s Trout Farm